kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 	my-stateful	vela-system	statefulsets.apps                    	My StatefulSet component.
 	...

-通过 KubeVela 的应用部署计划发布到集群中，就可以拉起我们刚刚定义的 StatefulSet 和 Service 对象。
+By publishing the `Application` of KubeVela to the cluster, we can pull up the StatefulSet and Service objects we just defined.

 	cat <<EOF | kubectl apply -f -
 	apiVersion: core.oam.dev/v1beta1